moontasirul/SPLYZA-TestApp/README.md

   * model
     - remote: Defines POJO of network responses.

-  * local: This is responsible for performing caching operations using Room.

   * remote: This is responsible for performing network operations eg. defining API endpoints using Retrofit.